AbdullahDarsot/PersonalDevelopment/README.md

 ## University Presentation and also preparing what to say and do within the presentation to make sure it was at an acceptable level.

-1. the link below is directed to the Q&A session which we recorded.
+> the link below is directed to the Q&A session which we recorded.
 (https://roqit-my.sharepoint.com/:v:/g/personal/amira_begum_roq_co_uk/EVCLhAxJJV9IudVr6QeTPgkB14Hdu9UcywThoxmGsO5Rqg)

-<br></br>

-## Researched on Selenium to try and understnd whats its used for and how to maximise the tool.

 <br></br>